JakobClausen/PHPNews/README.md

 ### Using

 Clone or Fork the repository
-Open index.php with a local php host on your computer
+Start a local php host on your computer in the Public folder.
+Open index.php

 ## Built With